 Artist StatementAlthough I believe that an artist doesn’t need to wait for a “lightning bolt” of inspiration to create something meaningful, I do draw creative fuel from the natural world, my personal history and relationships, and other artists’ work.
 For me, the act of painting or printing is a tactile exercise in problem solving.
 The process of creating each piece provides a kind of visual examination of opposing forces at work, as well as their conflict and resolution.
 In art, natural subjects can often act as metaphors for human experience, particularly the female experience.
 My recent work has specifically focused on nests and webs as symbols of ecology, maternity, and interconnectivity.
 Their intricately woven textured forms appeal to me not only aesthetically but also because they represent creation, interaction, and community.
 I’m striving to create a visual representation of how these nurturing, delicate environments are constructed, and what happens when they fall apart due to natural processes or human neglect.
 Within each image there also lies a tension between the desire for freedom vs. containment, the forces of light and dark, between the needs of the whole and those of the individual.
 I make these pictures to remind myself of the fragility and intricacy of life, and the fact we are all delicately but profoundly bound to the world and other beings.
 I hope you will find it rewarding to consider my intentions, but to feel free to bring your own interpretation to the work.

-A native of Washington, D.C. and third-generation artist, Clare’s training includes a degree in Fine Art and years of printmaking study at the Corcoran College of Art.
-Her focus on printmaking allows her to integrate a broad range of artistic interests: drawing, photography, digital imaging, design and painting.
-Clare’s work has been included in group and solo shows at the Washington Printmaker’s Gallery, the Corcoran Museum of Art, and Civilian Art Projects in Washington, D.C, as well as in Houston and Shanghai.
-Her work in influenced by the places where she has lived, including Tokyo, Washington DC, and Los Angeles.
+A native of Washington, D.C. and third-generation artist, Clare’s training includes a degree in painting, a master’s degree in Teaching, and years of post-graduate study at the Corcoran College of Art.
+Her focus on printmaking has allowed her to integrate a broad range of artistic interests: drawing, photography, digital imaging and painting.
+Clare’s work has been included in group and solo shows in the US and overseas.
+She is a former Denbo fellow at the Pyramid Atlantic Art Center and received an Artist and Scholars Grant from the Humanities Council of Montgomery County, Maryland in 2016.
+Clare’s work is united by the themes of connectivity, the decline of nature, and the passage of time.
+She teaches Printmaking at the Pyramid Atlantic Art Center in Hyattsville, Maryland and the Yellow Barn Studio, Glen Echo, Maryland.